Hardwick and Woodbury Railroad: Cars and cabooses

 The well car designed by Edward Blossom, carrying a large crated slab of granite.

 The railroad’s first caboose was known as a "bobber", as its two axles caused it to bob and sway on the uneven track.
 Other, larger cabooses followed.
-The train crew had quarters in the caboose.
+The train crew (conductor, brakemen, and possibly the locomotive crew when not on duty) had quarters in the caboose.

 Although some records indicate that the railroad owned two passenger coaches, these are believed to be inaccurate, as too few passengers were carried to justify owning multiple passenger cars, although coaches were rented or borrowed from the St.J.&L.C. for special excursions.
 At other times, passenger benches were fitted on flatcars for fair-weather excursions.
 Passengers were likely carried in the cabooses on most occasions.

 The general manager of the Hardwick & Woodbury, Edward H. Blossom, designed a special car for shipping large granite blocks.
 As reported by the Railroad Gazette in 1899, this car was built by the Laconia Car Company of New Hampshire to carry slabs of stone up to 13 × 17 ft, 18 in thick, weighing 20 tons.
 The car had a 36 ft platform and a 20 × 4 ft "cradle" or "well" in the center.
 On each long side of this opening ran three long timbers, one above the next, parallel to the long edge of the car.
 Each stack of timbers was held together—and to the platform of the car—by six vertical rods, which descended to 8 in above the heads of the rails.
 Each pair of these rods supported an oak bar, 4 × 6 in, running the width of the car (approximately 8 feet or 2.5 m).
 These six oak pieces were trussed together to form the floor of the well, which supported the granite slab on its edge, its upper part braced on each side by seven timbers (see photo), whose lower ends were fastened to the floor.
 On March 26, 1901, Blossom was granted U.S. patent No. 670,529 for this car, specifically its well bottom and adjustable support rods.
 The first finished stone shipped on this car was for a mausoleum in Chicago, and it seems likely that the car was designed with that sort of shipments in mind.
 This design was widely copied.